 Pump You Up!

-We know, we know, it’s vacation and working out is the last thing our minds.
-However, if you’re look to get in a quick gym session you’ll want to head to the main pool area.
+We know, we know, it’s vacation, and working out is the last thing our minds.
+However, if you’re looking to get in a quick gym session you’ll want to head to the main pool area.
 The gym is well equipped, similar to an average hotel gym.
 You can find the gym next to Good’s Food to Go.

 If running is more your speed. (ha, we can’t help ourselves, we’ve got to make the dad jokes), there is a running path between Old Key West and Saratoga Springs/Disney Springs.
 You can also use the path the walk over to Disney Springs during the “light” hours, as the path is not lighted.
 Ask the front desk for the map (or follow the signs) and you’re good to go!

 Old Key West has a couple of different food options at the resort.
 The first is the main restaurant, Olivia’s Cafe, which is located directly across from the lobby.
 A casual sit down restaurant serving up all 3 meals, it feels like you went to your mom’s for dinner if your mom lived on the Islands.
 We’ll do a full restaurant review in another article, but for now, we’ll just get the fried chicken!
 Best on Disney property.
 You heard me right, Art Smith, best on Disney property.

 Beyond the main restaurant, you’ll have two different quick-serve places located at the larger pools.
 Good’s Food to Go at the main pool and the Turtle Shack at the Turtle Pond pool.
 They both have your standard fare pool treats like hamburgers, hot dogs, pizza, sandwiches, etc. At Good’s Food to Go, you’ll also find breakfast options like fresh fruit, and pastries, with a few hot items like breakfast sandwiches as well